Srinivas26k/ComicGenius-Pro/README.md

 1. **Sketch Character**: Draw a simple character on the canvas
 2. **Describe Character**: Add detailed description of your character's appearance
 3. **Generate Character**: AI transforms your sketch into a professional comic character
-4. **Describe Scene**: Write a scene description for your comic story
+4. **Paste Story**: Write or paste your complete story/script
-5. **Generate Comic**: AI creates a multi-panel comic strip with consistent characters
+5. **Generate Comic**: AI creates a sequential comic strip with consistent characters
-6. **Download Result**: Get all panels in a ZIP file
+6. **View & Download**: Click panels to view large, download individual panels or ZIP all

 ## 🎯 Value Proposition